Spinwing/getting-and-cleaning-data-assignment/CodeBook.md

 The tidy_data_set.txt contains the result of the assignment.
 For easier reading in github and Excel, a csv file is also provided in the repository.

 ### dataset structure
 Except when noted, all variables are numeric.
 Values correspond to the mean of the obsevations in the original dataset.

+"Acc" variables are expressed in estimated body accelleration "Gyro" variables are expressed in velocity from the gyroscope

 Variable | Notes
 -------- | ----------------------------------------